NCenek2/Scripts/Javascript/README.txt

   can choose a workout time and a rest time.
 Once the time is ended, an alarm will sound, and the rest period will begin.
 The user can pause or reset like a usual timer.

+Fruit Store
+  This project was my first attempt to create a ECommerce site with fruit as the items to select from.
+The user can go through buy fruits and then select their quantities and check the total price at the end.